NeoGranular/lanyon/_posts/2017-01-07-martial-god-chapter-01-76.md

 After perceiving He Yiming’s aura, Lin Taoli’s relaxed appearance altered, and traces of graveness appeared on his face.

 He Yiming’s figure suddenly moved.
-His one hand was stretched forward, thumb closed in, and four fingers stuck together like a knife as his figure shot towards his opponent.
+His one hand stretched forward, thumb closed in, and four fingers stuck together like a knife as his figure shot towards his opponent.

 This was not a battle skill.
 This was an attack constituted purely of Internal Energy.
 With He Yiming’s perfect control over Internal Energy, it did not cross seventh layer’s peak.